Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Combustion Chamber: Types of Combustion Chamber and Cylinder Head

-What is Combustion Chamber?
+What is a Combustion Chamber?

-The combustion chamber is the space enclosed between the piston head and cylinder head when the piston is at the top dead centre position.
+The combustion chamber is the space enclosed between the piston head and cylinder head when the piston is at the top dead center position.
 It extends up to the upper compression ring of the piston.
 Exhaust and inlet valves open and close in the combustion chamber and the spark plug projects in it.

 The design of the combustion chamber is of great importance for engine performance because the air-fuel mixing and combustion take place in it.